What are the 5 different types of network management? network downtime

 Tip

-5 principles of the network change management process
+5 principles of change management in networking

 Aircraft pilots use well-defined processes to ensure safe flying.
 Similarly, networking teams can use defined processes to reduce the risk of failed network changes that create unplanned outages.
 Still, organizations sometimes find that changes don't go as planned, resulting in a network outage.
-Some failures are due to a process failure, while others are due to nonobvious results of complex configurations.
+Some disruptions are due to a process failure, while others are due to nonobvious results of complex configurations.

-• scope determination and risk analysis
+• Scope determination and risk analysis.

-• pre-deployment testing and validation
+• Pre-deployment testing and validation.

-• implementation and testing
+• Implementation and testing.

 1. Scope and risk analysis

-2. the importance of the services a change might affect.
+2. The importance of the services a change might affect.

 The scope of a change figures into the risk.
 A change to infrastructure on which key business processes run has a greater level of risk to the business than a change to a small branch site.